SURGroup/UQpy/docs/source/dimension_reduction/distances/grassmann_distances.rst

-Grassmann
+Geodesic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :class:`.GrassmannDistance` class is imported using the following command:
+The :class:`.GeodesicDistance` class is imported using the following command:

->>> from UQpy.dimension_reduction.distances.grassmann.GrassmannDistance import GrassmannDistance
+>>> from UQpy.dimension_reduction.distances.grassmann.GeodesicDistance import GeodesicDistance

-One can use the following command to instantiate the class :class:`.GrassmannDistance`
+One can use the following command to instantiate the class :class:`.GeodesicDistance`

-.. autoclass:: UQpy.dimension_reduction.distances.grassmann.GrassmannDistance
+.. autoclass:: UQpy.dimension_reduction.distances.grassmann.GeodesicDistance
     :members: